glangsto/analyze/README.md

 C -C -N 4000. data/*
 ```

-The _-C_ argument indicate interpolate over the center channel in the spectrum.
-The _4000._ argument
-indicates to average spectra for 4000 seconds.
 The _data_ directory only has a few minutes of observations, at 5 and 12 hours UTC,
 on the selected days.

 ### Guide to calibrating